lordoffreaks/automation-engineer/README.md

 # Automation Engineer test

-- Find the App in https://automation-engineer-test.herokuapp.com/
+- The base path for the API is https://automation-engineer-test.herokuapp.com
 - Find the Swagger file in https://automation-engineer-test.herokuapp.com/api-docs
 - Download the Swagger file in [here](https://raw.githubusercontent.com/lordoffreaks/automation-engineer/master/spec.swagger.yaml)